donid/WingetRepoBrowser/README.md

 - versions-count when grouping and group-count (number of unique packages)
 - Downloading is currently not supported for manifests that have the PackageVersion 'latest'.

+**New Features in v0.3.1**

+- the winget package repo has become huge and parsing that many files can take a very long time, so now there is new edit where you can limit the .yaml file reading to commits of the last X days.

 **New Features in v0.3.0**

 - show infos about local and remote winget-repo